Exlll/ConfigLib/README.md

     * The `configlib-paper` module additionally contains the `ConfigLib.BUKKIT_DEFAULT_PROPERTIES` object which adds support for the serialization of Bukkit classes like `ItemStack` as described [here](#support-for-bukkit-classes-like-itemstack).

+The GitHub repository of this project uses two branches:

+* The `master` branch contains the functionality of the latest release version.
+* The `dev` branch contains the newest, possibly unstable features and refactorings.

+If you plan to contribute to this project, please base your commits on the `dev` branch.

 ## Import